-Dr. Khosronejad Receives Funding from the California Department of Transportation
+Dr. Khosronejad Receives Funding from the California Department of Transportation (DOT)

 Professor Yazici Collaborates with CUNY on New Research Grant

 Professor Yazici collaborates with CUNY on new research grant to examine the use of social media feeds as an incident management support tool.
 There has been an emerging trend in transportation research to use social media feeds for various purposes ranging from gathering real-time traffic information for traveler information systems, to enabling direct interaction between transportation agencies and customers/passengers.
 The high population, dense transportation network and popular use of social media in New York City metropolitan area create a particularly interesting “laboratory” for such research directions.
 In this vein, this study explores ways to efficiently harvest the information content of crowd-sourced online social media feeds (specifically Twitter) for traffic incident/accident data and to effectively use the collected information as a traffic incident management support tool.
 The proposed concept not only saves the environment from the high toll of emissions and energy waste, it also has the potential to reduce fatalities due to roadway accidents.
 This project is a collaborative effort of Dr. Anil Yazici (SBU) and Dr. Camille Kamga (City College of New York), and funded by New York State Energy Research and Development Authority (NYSERDA).

 On April 15th, Dr. Walker, Dr. Abdelaziz, Dr. Farhadzadeh, Dr. Giles and Dr. Yazici presented specialization information to civil engineering students.
 The four specialization areas offered at Stony Brook are: Structural and Construction Materials, Environmental Engineering, Geotechnical Engineering and Transportation.
 Several professors discussed their current areas of research and opportunities for undergraduate students to participate in research projects.
 Please come to Heavy Engineering, Room 250 for more information.